matomo-org/developer-documentation/docs/generated/master/Piwik/ArchiveProcessor.md

 <a name="getLogAggregator" id="getLogAggregator"></a>
 ### `getLogAggregator()`

-Returns a [LogAggregator](#) instance for the site, period and segment this ArchiveProcessor will insert archive data for.
+Returns a `[DataAccess\LogAggregator](/api-reference/Piwik/DataAccess/LogAggregator)` instance for the site, period and segment this ArchiveProcessor will insert archive data for.

 #### Signature